tding1/A-Riemannian-SubGradient-Solver-for-Least-Absolute-Distance-Problem/README.md

 The code has been tested with MATLAB_R2018b.
 For testing, open Matlab, change the working directory, and run `demo.m`.

+## Synthetic Experiments
+For interested users, we also include the code for synthetic experiments used in the paper, e.g., how do the various parameters affect the performance of the algorithm.
+See `./synthetic_experiments` for details.

 ## Acknowledgements
 If you find the code or results useful, please cite the following paper:
 ```